Metal Casting - 2 | Mechanical Engineering SSC JE (Technical) PDF Download

 Cupola

-This is the commonly used melting furnace used in foundries.
-Cupolas are refractory lined vertical steel vessels changed with attenuating layers of metal, like and flux, Althoughthey require major investments and are being replaced by induction furnaces, cupolas operate continuously, have high melting rates and produce large amounts of molten metal.
+• Although they require major investments and are being replaced by induction furnaces, cupolas operate continuously, have high melting rates, and produce large amounts of molten metal.

 Melting of Cast Iron

-Wide spread use of the cupola for gray-iron melting rests upon its unique advantage.
+Widespread use of the cupola for gray-iron melting rests upon its unique advantage.

 1. Continuous melting: Foundry production is initiated since a cable of molten iron may be tapped from the furnace at regular intervals.
-The flow of molten iron metal and moulds for pouring may synchronized for quality production as required by the automotive, agricultural equipment.
+The flow of molten iron metal and moulds for pouring may be synchronized for quality production as required by the automotive, agricultural equipment.

 2. Low Cost of Melting: Raw material and operating costs are lower than any other type of melting furnace producing equivalent product.